vladikcomper/md-modules/modules/errorhandler/docs/installation/Sonic_1_Hivebrain_2005.md

 >
 > You may notice that the screen contents are slightly different when `SampleDebugger` is called separately.
 This is because we don't have an exception header rendered and text itself is aligned differently when a debugger is invoked directly.
 If you want to aling text the same way exception screen does it, you can add `Console.Write "%<setx,1>%<setw,38>"` at the beginning of the debugger.

+When you've done playing, **feel free to revert any changes and intentionally thrown exceptions from this step.**